Zsailer/jupyter_config_overview/README.md

 *A walk through Jupyter's (server) configuration system*

 Feel free to explore this repository to get familiar with Jupyter's config layout.
+The `notebook-5.x` directory shows an example of the current configuration design.
+The `server-1.x` shows an example of the (possible) future configuration design under the Jupyter Server Enhancement Proposal.
 Each directory includes a README explaining the content in that directory.

 **Table of Contents**